Stars1233/SpatialVID/README.md

    - `SRC_DIR` is the annotation output directory, default is the same as the `OUTPUT_DIR` in the annotation step.
    - `OUTPUT_DIR` is the directory where the output files will be saved.
    - The API keys for the LLM models used in the captioning step.
 You can replace them with your own API keys.

+## Dataset Download

+Apart from downloading the dataset using terminal commands, we provide scripts to download the SpatialVID/SpatialVID-HQ dataset from HuggingFace.
+Please refer to the [`download_SpatialVID.py`](utils/download_SpatialVID.py) script for more details.

+We also provide our script to download the raw videos from YouTube.
+You can refer to the [`download_raw_videos.py`](utils/download_raw_videos.py) script for more details.

 ## References